 Editor’s Note: All over the country, news sources are printing and repeating irresponsible, misleading headlines.
 Examples: Man wearing ornate watch with bomb-making supplies arrested at Oakland airport, authorities say; Goeffrey McGann, ‘Artist’ carrying homemade ‘watch bomb’ with fuses and circuit board arrested in California; Man arrested after airport screeners see bomb-like watch; on and on.
 There were no “bomb-making supplies.”
 There were no bomb-making materials.
 There was no “watch bomb.”
 There was nothing “bomb-like.”
 The irresponsibility of the mainstream media is grotesque. -Lisa Simeone

-Via David Burkhead (who noted that about steampunk), the TSA has now taken to arresting people with artsy homemade watches and shoes.
+Via David Burkhead, the TSA has now taken to arresting people with artsy homemade watches and shoes.
 The nitwits at the Oakland airport said a man’s artistic watch could be used to make a timing device for a bomb.

 Um . . . any watch could be used for that — especially digital ones.
 The watch in question here, as my friend suggests, was probably some form of steampunk — a sort of 19th century, Jules Verne style of fashion and design that the hamburger clerks hired as “security” surely have never heard of.

 This is not grounds for taking a man’s freedom.

 Geoffrey McGann, 49, of Rancho Palos Verdes was taken into custody Thursday night after he tried to pass through airport security with an ornate watch that had switches, wires, and fuses, according to Sgt.
 J.D.
 Nelson, a spokesman for the Alameda County Sheriff’s Department.

 A bomb squad arrived within five minutes and determined there were no explosive materials in the watch, Nelson said.
 The checkpoint was closed while officers secured the area.